QIUMENGYUAN/Improve-IQ/README.md

 # Improve-IQ
 A game can improve your IQ

-Attention: the game is very difficult
+Attention: this game is very difficult

 #Compile
 This game is base on COCOS2D-X3.6, and use SQLite3.